17 old wives’ tales about pregnancy, birth, and breastfeeding

 What pregnancy and breastfeeding myths should you believe?
 We’re separating fact from fiction.

-We’ve all heard some of the folklore surrounding pregnancy, birth and breastfeeding—like carrying your baby high means it’s a boy (this one is a myth!).
+We’ve all heard some of the folklore surrounding preparing for pregnancy, birth and breastfeeding — like carrying your baby high means it’s a boy (this one is a myth!).
 While pregnancy and breastfeeding old wives’ tales are fun to talk about, they are not always based on fact.
-That’s why we rounded up 17 popular beliefs about new motherhood and did some digging to find which ones are actually true and which aren’t.
+That’s why we rounded up 17 popular beliefs friends, family, and sometimes strangers hold about new motherhood and parenthood and did some digging to find which ones are actually true.

 1. Baby’s heart rate during pregnancy indicates its sex.